-The stem contains a vascular system which carries water and minerals from the roots to the plant’s extremities.
+The stem contains a vascular system that carries water and minerals from the roots to the plant’s extremities.
 Aside from this vital function, the stem also physically supports the structure and weight of the plant.

 Growers will often deliberately prevent stems from growing too tall, usually cutting them short, or “topping” them, after the plant has developed around five vertical nodes.

 Cannabis plants are inherently complicated, fascinating organisms that are too often overlooked.
-Becoming familiar with their biology and needs is essential for growers, but it will also help buyers distinguish between good and bad product.
+Becoming familiar with their biology and needs is essential for growers, but it will also help buyers distinguish between good and bad products.

 For advice on how to identify good quality cannabis seeds, see our recent article on the subject.
-If however you are more intrigued by the botanical and biological side of cannabis, we recommend our recent article on the anatomy of the cannabis seed, which illustrates the complexity of this plant even before it has become fully established.
+If however, you are more intrigued by the botanical and biological side of cannabis, we recommend our recent article on the anatomy of the cannabis seed, which illustrates the complexity of this plant even before it has become fully established.